stevecox1964/Qrio-public/README.md

 # Steve's Qrio Project
-I want to refactor this code to work with other speech apis as well as use other object detection models
+I want to refactor this code to work with other speech apis as well as use other object detection models I want to drive Unreal engine using the brain code in this project as well

 # Qrio-public